ap4347/2102/docs/01-Lecture.md

 ### Console Pane {-}

-The bottom left pane is called Console.
+**The bottom left pane** is called Console.
 You will be using the Console as a way to check your work or thoughts.
 Basically, Console is a place where the R code is being run after executing it in R scripts.
 It is a place where the output/results will be displayed.

 ### Environment/History Pane {-}

-The Environment (a.k.a Global Environment, a.k.a Working Environment) tab shows you the names of all the data objects that you've defined in your current R session.
+The Environment (a.k.a Global Environment, a.k.a Working Environment) tab (**top right corner**) shows you the names of all the data objects that you've defined in your current R session.
 You can also see what information these objects contain.

 The History tab simply shows you a history of all the code you've previously evaluated in the Console.

 ### Output Pane {-}

-The bottom right pane in RStudio contains the most tabs by default and is a useful place to view a variety of miscellaneous information about your RStudio projects and its files.
+**The bottom right pane** in RStudio contains the most tabs by default and is a useful place to view a variety of miscellaneous information about your RStudio projects and its files.

 **Files:** The leftmost tab here shows the file and folder structure.
 This shows you where the files are stored, what they are called, and any folders that may exist in your project folder.